GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

    Custom plot symbols supported by GMT.
-Note that we only show the symbol outline and not any fill.
 These are all single-parameter symbols.
    Be aware that some symbols may have a hardwired fill or no-fill component, while others duplicate what is already available as standard built-in symbols.